Technical Fuel Assessment

 The Technical Fuel Assessment is a comprehensive, bespoke analysis that - unlike the prescreening of new sustainable fuels in aviation - is in principle applicable to any chemical energy source from the aerospace, marine or ground-based transport sectors.

-Liquid fuels are rigorously tested for use in different engines - be they gas turbines, piston engines or rocket combustors.
+Liquid fuels are thoroughly tested for their use in various propulsion systems - be they gas turbines, piston engines or rocket combustors.
 This process is known as technical fuel assessment.
-It is a multi-stage process that gradually increases in complexity.
+For us, this is a multi-stage process that gradually increases in complexity.

 A customized process